thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 If only we had an asynchronous version of a queue to wait on...

 You probably already guessed where this is going.
-Yes, asyncio has it's own :py:class:`~asyncio.Queue` class.
+Yes, asyncio has it's own :py:class:`~asyncio.Queue` class!
 But you can see what it says in the docs:

     This class is `not thread safe`_.